On the Kodaira problem for uniruled K\"ahler spaces: Basic facts and definitions

 \subsection{Deformation theory}

 We collect some notation and basic facts from deformation theory.

-\begin{dfn}[Deformations of complex spaces] A \emph{deformation} of a complex space $X$ is a proper flat morphism $\frX \to (S, 0)$ from a (not necessarily reduced) complex space $\frX$ to a complex space germ $(S, 0)$, together with the choice of an isomorphism $\frX_0 \isom X$, where we write $\frX_s \defn \pi\inv(s)$ for the fibre over any $s\in S$.
-We usually suppress both the base point $0 \in S$ and the choice of the isomorphism from notation. \end{dfn}
+\begin{dfn}[Deformations of complex spaces] A \emph{deformation} of a complex space $X$ is a flat morphism $\frX \to (S, 0)$ from a (not necessarily reduced) complex space $\frX$ to a complex space germ $(S, 0)$, together with the choice of an isomorphism $\frX_0 \isom X$, where we write $\frX_s \defn \pi\inv(s)$ for the fibre over any $s\in S$.
+We usually suppress both the base point $0 \in S$ and the choice of the isomorphism from notation.
+Deformations of complex space \emph{germs} are defined similarly. \end{dfn}

 \begin{dfn}[Locally trivial deformations] A deformation $\pi \from \frX \to S$ is called \emph{locally trivial} if for every $x \in \frX_0$ there exist open subsets $0 \in S^\circ \subset S$ and $x \in U \subset \pi\inv(S^\circ)$ and an isomorphism